lalomartins/meteor-shower/README.md

 ```

 Shower will create two symlinks `live` and `preview` in `/var/meteor/myproject`; those links aren't actually followed by Shower, only used to detect which instances are currently fulfilling each role.
 However, you're free to use them yourself, for example to point your static webserver (e.g. nginx) to the respective `public` directories.

-In the example above, “lois” will run on port 3000, and “lana” on 3010.
-If unspecified (as for the single-instance example above), it defaults to 3000.

 The `instance_control` section above is telling Shower we're using [upstart](http://upstart.ubuntu.com/) to start and stop our instances, with init files named myproject-lois and myproject-lana.
 If not specified, Shower won't attempt to start or stop instances at all.